 - The Mad Hatter as well, when his Hypno Trinket thing is interpreted as trapping the victim in The Wonderland.

 - X-Men's Jason "Mastermind" Wyngarde.
-Two of his three daughters are even better at it (the third has different powers).
+Two of his three daughters are even better at it, being able to reinforce their illusions via telepathy (the third has different powers, which include inducing hallucinations but decidedly do not qualify for this trope since the hallucinations are completely random).

 - The only heroic X-Men character with this power is Danielle Moonstar, formerly of the New Mutants.
 By using her illusion power in conjunction with her basic telepathy, she can cast images based on someone's greatest fears or desires.